wmvanvliet/gizmo/README.md

 [Learn how to add methods to your class](https://docs.python.org/3/tutorial/classes.html#method-objects)

 ## Exercise 5: Add a property to your class.
 Modify your class such that it has a `friendship_name` property.
+A property is a method that you can access like you would an attribute.
 The formula to computing a friendship name is to reverse the name given upon creation of the class (stored in the `.name` attribute), reverse it and capitalize only the first letter (all other letters should be in lower case).
+This computation should happen "live", i.e. whenever the `friendship_name` property is being accessed.

 For example:
 ```python